mithunkk/jquery-plugins/docs/json.md

 ## title

 A nice complete and pretty title of your plugin.
-Include jQuery (if you want) and mixed case, unlike name (see above).
+Include jQuery (if you want) and space and mixed case, unlike name (see above).

 ## description